 Handling of Personal Data.
-UNR shall take reasonable steps to protect Personal Data from loss, misuse, unauthorized disclosure, alteration or destruction.
-UNR shall not use or authorize the use of Personal Data in a way that is incompatible with the notice provided to registrars.
-UNR may from time to time use the demographic data collected for statistical analysis, provided that this analysis will not disclose individual Personal Data and provided that such use is compatible with the notice provided to registrars regarding the purpose and procedures for such use.
-UNR may from time to time contact the Registered Name Holder directly, including pursuant to Section 6.7 below, for purposes related to the administration, service, or use of a Registered Name.
-UNR may from time to time contact the Registered Name Holder directly in conjunction with its ICANN or UNR compliance efforts.
-UNR may from time to time contact the Registered Name Holder directly with information about the Registered Name and related or future registry services.
-Except for circumstances related to a termination under Section 6.7 below, UNR shall never use Personal Data of a Registered Name Holder, acquired under this Agreement, (a) to contact the Registered Name Holder with a communication intended or designed to induce the Registered Name Holder to change Registrars or (b) for the purpose of offering or selling non-registry services to the Registered Name Holder.
-Notwithstanding the foregoing, nothing in this Agreement shall prevent UNR or its related companies from offering or selling products or services to Registered Name Holders who are known to UNR because of existing customer relationships or who are identified through independent mechanisms.
+Registry Operator and the RSP on the Registry Operator’s behalf shall take reasonable steps to protect Personal Data from loss, misuse, unauthorized disclosure, alteration, or destruction.
+Registry Operator shall not use or authorize the use of Personal Data in a way that is incompatible with the notice provided to registrars.
+The RSP, or the Registry Operator as the case may be, may from time to time use the demographic data collected for statistical analysis, provided that this analysis will not disclose individual Personal Data and provided that such use is compatible with the notice provided to registrars regarding the purpose and procedures for such use.
+The Registry Operator or the RSP may from time to time contact the Registered Name Holder directly, including pursuant to Section 6.7 below, for purposes related to the administration, service, or use of a Registered Name.
+The Registry Operator may from time to time contact the Registered Name Holder directly in conjunction with its compliance efforts, including with regard to ICANN.
+The Registry Operator or the RSP may from time to time contact the Registered Name Holder directly with information about the Registered Name and related or future registry services.
+Except for circumstances related to a termination under Section 6.7 below, the Registry Operator shall not use Personal Data of a Registered Name Holder, acquired under this Agreement, (a) to contact the Registered Name Holder with a communication intended or designed to induce the Registered Name Holder to change Registrars or (b) for the purpose of offering or selling non-registry services to the Registered Name Holder.
+Notwithstanding the foregoing, nothing in this Agreement shall prevent the Registry Operator or its related companies from offering or selling products or services to Registered Name Holders who are known to the Registry Operator because of existing customer relationships or who are identified through independent mechanisms.

 Authorization Codes.
 Registrar shall not provide identical Registrar-generated authorization <authIinfo> codes for domain names registered by different registrants with the same Registrar.
-Documentation of these mechanisms shall be made available to Registrar by UNR.
+Documentation of these mechanisms shall be made available to Registrar by the RSP.
 The Registrar shall provide the Registered Name Holder with timely access to the authorization code along with the ability to modify the authorization code in accordance with the Transfer Policy (as defined below).

 Domain Name Lookup Capability.
-Registrar agrees to employ in its domain name registration business UNR's registry domain name lookup capability to determine if a requested domain name is available or currently unavailable for registration.
+Registrar agrees to employ in its domain name registration business the RSP's registry domain name lookup capability to determine if a requested domain name is available or currently unavailable for registration.

+Registration Agreements.
+Registrar shall include in its Registration Agreements a provision prohibiting Registered Name Holders from distributing malware, abusively operating botnets, phishing, piracy, trademark or copyright infringement, fraudulent or deceptive practices, counterfeiting or otherwise engaging in activity contrary to applicable law and provide consequences for such activities including suspension of the domain name without notice or such other actions as may be deemed appropriate.

 Transfer of Sponsorship of Registrations.
 Registrar agrees to implement transfers of Registered Name registrations from another registrar to Registrar and vice versa pursuant to the Inter-Registrar Transfer Policy as may be amended from time to time by ICANN (the "Transfer Policy").

 Time.
-Registrar agrees that in the event of any dispute concerning the time of the entry of a domain name registration into the registry database, the time shown in the UNR records shall control.
+Registrar agrees that in the event of any dispute concerning the time of the entry of a domain name registration into the registry database, the time shown in the RSP records shall control.